nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 1. If the command recognised is the delete command, `patientParse()` calls `checker.checkLength()` and `checker.checkID()` to ensure data entered is valid.

-**Creating PatientDelete command**
+**Creating PatientDeleteCommand**

-2. If the input data is valid, a PatientDelete Command object is created
+2. If the input data is valid, a PatientDeleteCommand object is created
-3. The PatientDelete Command object is returned to `PatientInstance.run()`
+3. The PatientDeleteCommand object is returned to `PatientInstance.run()`

 **Deleting Patient Object using User Input**

-4. PatientInstance then executes the PatientDelete Command object to begin the process of deleting the referenced Patient object
+4. PatientInstance then executes the PatientDeleteCommand object to begin the process of deleting the referenced Patient object
 5. `PatientDelete.execute()` will call the function `PatientList.deletePatient()`
 6. `PatientList.deletePatient()` will iterate through the objects in ArrayList<Patient> PatientList.
 The Patient Object referenced by the input given by the user will be deleted.